You cannot register for this course anymore.

 Tutorials

-The weekly tutorials will be held on Thursdays from 14:15 to 15:45 in SR 107 in E1.3.
+The weekly tutorials will be held on Thursdays from 14:15 to 15:45 mainly in the CISPA Lecture Hall (0.05), but on some days in other rooms.
+See the timetable for the up-to-date information.
 The first tutorial will take place on April 17, 2025.
 The tutorials will be in a hybrid format and recorded.

 Some tutorials will contain practical exercises, for those you need to bring a laptop.
 Installation requirements will be announced in the first tutorial.